On a hot summer day, nothing hits the spot like an ice-cold glass of tea!

 It’s Good for You, Too!

 Not only is iced tea delicious; it’s healthy!
 Tea contains antioxidants that help remove damaging oxidizing agents living in our bodies.
-Studies have found tea may also help with weight loss and prevent tooth decay.
+This tasty beverage also offers an array of other health benefits.

 What’s not to love?
-Join us at a Smokey Mo’s location on June 10 for a free iced tea!
+Join us at a Smokey Mo’s location to enjoy a delicious iced tea!